Skip to main content

 Ontario Works, sometimes known as social assistance, provides financial assistance to those needing help to pay for basic needs such as food and shelter.
 For many years, multiple governments have chosen to not increase the amount of money people on Ontario Works get each month.
 This leaves people receiving benefits well below the poverty line.

 Ontario Works is meant to be a lifeline, but for many, it falls short.
-For example, a single person on OW receives a maximum of $733 per month, while the average asking price for a bachelor apartment in Peel is more than $1,700.
+For example, a single person on OW receives a maximum of $733 per month, while the average asking price for a studio apartment in Peel is more than $1,700.
 That leaves little to nothing for food, transportation, or other essentials.

 Because of this: